 It’s hard to imagine life before PayPal.
 Globally, there are over 200 million active PayPal users, who make billions of transfers and payments annually.
 There’s no denying that PayPal played a huge role in the e-commerce revolution, and can be a convenient way to make and receive payments online.

-However, what many users don’t realise, is that PayPal can prove pretty bad value as soon as you’re making an international transfer or payment.
-Depending on how you structure your transfer, the fees can be fairly steep, and the PayPal exchange rate includes a ‘currency spread’ mark up, which means it’s not always the best value for customers.
+While PayPal can be used for international transactions or payments, many users don’t realize that PayPal can prove pretty bad value as the fees can be fairly steep.
+Plus, the PayPal exchange rate includes a ‘currency spread’ markup, which means it’s not always the best value for customers.

 If you’re planning on making an international payment or transfer with PayPal, it’s important to understand the charging structure.
 Even better, if you do a bit of homework, you might even find that there are some ways you can reduce the fees applied to your payment.
 This article focuses on US-based PayPal accounts.
 For more information on the fees applied on UK-based PayPal accounts, check out this great article instead.

 Banks and money transfer providers often give you a bad exchange rate to make extra profits.

 Wise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
 Which means you can save up to 8x by using Wise when you send your money abroad.